cuijiyao01/docker-k8s-training/kubernetes/exercise_01_kubectl_basics.md

 Dealing with the API directly can be cumbersome.
 Therefore `kubectl` offers the `api-versions` command.
 Give it a try and compare the output with results from step 4.

 With kubernetes version 1.11 the `kubectl` binary was extend with an `api-resources` function.
 It lets you discover resources available in your cluster.
-Run the command and search for the short name for the `nodes` resource.
+Firstly, check your `kubectl version`.
+If it is 1.11.x or higher, run the `api-resources` command and search for the short name for the `nodes` resource.
 Can you `describe` a node using the short name notation?

 ## optional Step 6 - learn some tricks
 There is a forum-like page hosted by K8s with lots of information around `kubectl` and how to use it best.
 If you are curious, take a look at https://discuss.kubernetes.io/t/kubectl-tips-and-tricks/.